Neighborhood and algebraic models for predicate modal logics with $\omega$-rules: Preliminaries

 \begin{theorem}(Tanaka \cite{tnk22}).
-Let $A$ be a modal algebra and let $S$ be a countable subset of $\power(A)$.
-If $A$ satisfies properties among $\prmt$, $\prtp$, and $\prcf$, then each Q-filter neighborhood frame for $S$ satisfies the properties corresponding to those of $A$. \end{theorem}
+Let $A$ be a modal algebra, $S$ be a countable subset of $\power(A)$, and $\nsystem$ be a neighborhood system defined in Lemma \ref{canonicalsystem} (if $A$ is monotonic, $\nsystem$ is defined by \eqref{monotonesystem}).
+If $A$ satisfies properties among $\prmt$, $\prtp$, and $\prcf$, then each Q-filter neighborhood frame $\langle\qflt{S}(A),\nsystem\rangle$ of $A$ for $S$ satisfies the properties corresponding to those of $A$. \end{theorem}

 \begin{definition} (Do\v{s}en \cite{dsn89}).
 Let $Z=\langle C,\nsystem\rangle$ be a neighborhood frame.
 Define the {\em complex modal algebra} of $Z$, which is denoted by $\dalg(Z)$, by

 where

 for any $X\subseteq C$. \end{definition}